Updated on 13 November 2020

 High visibility patrolling is being carried out by Garda members across the country in line with the public health measures announced by the Government.
 The focus of this activity is on encouraging people to adhere to the public health measures.
 An Garda Síochána will take a graduated approach at this time, informing and encouraging compliance by the public, as well as taking enforcement action where required.

-An Garda Síochána has recently recommenced Operation Fanacht, a major operation to ensure public compliance with travel restrictions in place while the country is under level 3 restrictions.
-In accordance with these restrictions, people are asked not to travel in or out of their county unless it is for essential purposes.
+An Garda Síochána has recommenced Operation Fanacht, a major operation to ensure public compliance with travel restrictions in place while the country is under level 5 restrictions.
+In accordance with these restrictions, people are asked not to leave their place of residence unless it is for essential purposes.
 Gardaí will be conducting checkpoints on main routes and this may lead to traffic disruption.

 This phase of Operation Fanacht will involve 132 large-scale checkpoints a day on main arterial routes around the country in addition to thousands of mobile checkpoints on secondary routes in towns and villages a week.